dart-code-checker/dart-code-metrics/doc/rules/prefer-extracting-callbacks.md

  - arrow functions like `onPressed: () => _handler(...)` in order to cover cases when a callback needs a variable from the outside;
  - empty blocks.

-Use `ignored-named-arguments` configuration, if you want to ignore specific named parameters (`builder` argument is ignored by default).
+Use `ignored-named-arguments` configuration, if you want to ignore specific named parameters.
+Arguments having name `builder` and arguments having name ending with `Builder` are ignored by default.

 ### Config example